mhibbins/HeIST/README.md

-  -p , --mspath         Path to ms (if not in user path) -g , --seqgenpath     Path to seq-gen (if not in user path) -s , --mutationrate   Seq-gen mutation rate (default 0.05) -o , --outputdir      Output directory/prefix
+  -p , --mspath         Path to ms (if not in user path) -g , --seqgenpath     Path to seq-gen (if not in user path) -s , --mutationrate   Seq-gen mutation rate (default 0.05) -c , --CI             Optionally simulate at the upper ('upper') or lower
+                        ('lower') bounds of the 95 % CI for the coalescent conversion regression.
+  -o , --outputdir      Output directory/prefix
 ```